Become a student ambassador

 - Get training in customer service and event management

-Our Open days and Applicant days give our applicants and prospective students a chance to see our facilities and hear, from you first hand, what the University of Dundee has to offer.
+Our Open days and Offer Holder events give our applicants and prospective students a chance to see our facilities and hear, from you first hand, what the University of Dundee has to offer.

 If you work at our visiting days you will be involved in a range of tasks such as: